Concordia 71, UQAM 54 : Women’s Basketball Clinch Season Series vs. Citadins

 Telesford scored 13 points, went three of five from the field and shot seven of nine from the free throw in just seven minutes to push the Stingers to a 40-28 lead at the half and finished the game with a career-high 23 points.

-Telesford looked sharper and more agile than she has since joining the team from NCAA Div 1 Oakland University, something she credits to acclimating better to her new league and having some time off.
+Telesford looked sharper and more agile than she has since joining the team from NCAA Div 1 Oakland University, something she credits to acclimating better to her new league and having some time off.“We [had] all of December off.
+[It] was amazing to have that break and to get my body back where it needed to be so then I can be the powerful player that I know that I am,” said Telesford.

 The third quarter is a problem the Stingers are still trying to solve.
 This season, the team has often come out of the half flat and struggled to regain momentum leading to big point swings.